aws/aws-secretsmanager-agent/README.md

 **To install the Secrets Manager Agent**

+1. `cp target/release/aws-secrets-manager-agent aws_secretsmanager_agent/configuration/aws-secrets-manager-agent`
+1. `cd aws_secretsmanager_agent/configuration/aws-secrets-manager-agent`
-1. Use the `install` script provided in the repository\.
+1. Run the `install` script provided in the repository\.

    The script generates a random SSRF token on startup and stores it in the file `/var/run/awssmatoken`\.
 The token is readable by the `awssmatokenreader` group that the install script creates\.